NyanCatTW1/irminsul/README.md

 ## Thanks

-Irmunsil is built upon the work of many others.
+Irminsul is built upon the work of many others.

 - [PJK136](https://github.com/PJK136) whose work on a [fork of `stardb-exporter`](https://github.com/PJK136/stardb-exporter) provided the main inspiration for Irminsul's development.
 - [juliuskreutz](https://github.com/juliuskreutz) whose [`stardb-exporter`](https://github.com/juliuskreutz/stardb-exporter) provided the foundation for PJK136's work as well as providing some examples for how to wrangle [`egui`](https://github.com/emilk/egui).